stacks-network/docs/src/pages/stacks-blockchain/installing-memcached.md

 ---
 title: Installing Memcached
-description: Learn how to install Memcached to improve performance of a local Blockstack API instance.
+description: Learn how to install Memcached to improve performance of a local Stacks API instance.
 ---

-The Blockstack API optionally uses memcached and pylibmc for scaling read-only calls.
+The Stacks API optionally uses memcached and pylibmc for scaling read-only calls.
 If you want to enable this functionality then you should have memcached running locally.